ElisabeteBilini/portfolio01/README.md

     <ul>
     <li>It has a list of the company's customers and partners.</li>
     <li>All have their logo and responsive link that leads to the company's website.</li>
+    <li><strong>The use of the brands is for educational purposes only, no contract is binding between the company and this website.</strong></li>
     </ul>
 </ul>